a-bergman/Analysis-Tools/README.md

 # Road Map

 - Plotly scientific & statistical functions
-    - Caveat: Plotly graphs _cannot_ be displayed in GitHub so development of such functions is not a priority.
+    - Caveat: Plotly graphs _cannot_ be displayed in GitHub, but they can be viewed in [nbviewer](https://nbviewer.jupyter.org/).
 - Bokeh Interactive functions

 -----

 # Project Status

 Work is ongoing: I add or modify code as needed.

+I am working on adding more plotly functions which are housed in a new file called `plotly_graphs.py`.
+While they are not ideal for use with GitHub, they are ideal for situations where you would be saving the images for use elsewhere.